 The Bachelor of Circumpolar Studies (BCS) is a signature program of the University of the Arctic (UArctic), a co-operative network of circumpolar universities, colleges and other organizations committed to higher education and research in the North.
 UArctic's Shared Voices commitment recognizes the vital role of indigenous peoples in the Circumpolar World and in the success of UArctic.
-By drawing on the shared strengths and diverse experiences of northern people, UArctic members believe we can address the unique challenges of the circumpolar region and build an institution that is truly "In the North, For the North, by the North."
+By drawing on the shared strengths and diverse experiences of northern people, UArctic members believe in addressing the unique challenges of the circumpolar region and building an institution that is truly "In the North, For the North, By the North."

-The Circumpolar Studies core program offers students the opportunity to obtain a broad knowledge and understanding of the lands, peoples and critical issues of the Circumpolar World either as a stand-alone program, as electives in a Northern Studies diploma or alongside a Bachelor of Arts or Science completed at a UArctic-member institution.
+The Circumpolar Studies core program offers students the opportunity to obtain a broad knowledge and understanding of the lands, peoples and critical issues of the Circumpolar World either as a standalone program, as electives in a Northern Studies diploma or alongside a Bachelor of Arts or Science completed at a UArcticmember institution.
 Thus, it is flexible and will enable students to study in a discipline of their choice while ensuring a focus on circumpolar issues and affairs.